Shuang Wen School: Shuang Wen Academy Network

-For many years, from 1996 until 2018, the after-school and summer dual language English-Chinese program was run by the Shuang Wen Academy Network (SWAN), a 501(c)3 nonprofit organization whose mission is the "development of proficiency in Mandarin Chinese, and a greater understanding of Chinese culture, so participants can become better global citizens in an increasingly competitive and demanding international environment."
+For many years, from 1996 until 2018, the after-school and summer dual language English-Chinese program was run by the Shuang Wen Academy Network (SWAN), a 501(c)(3) nonprofit organization whose mission is the "development of proficiency in Mandarin Chinese, and a greater understanding of Chinese culture, so participants can become better global citizens in an increasingly competitive and demanding international environment."
 During the period that SWAN provided the after-school program, the program earned a Federal Blue Ribbon Award, demonstrating program excellence and positive impacts as assessed by the No Child Left Behind Act.
 Over 70% of the students served by SWAN's programming came from economically disadvantaged families.
 SWAN was founded by Jacob Wong, a retired principal and Chairperson of the New York Chinese Educators Committee, and other members of Chinatown.
 SWAN began its first after-school Chinese Immersion Program with a class of 40 students in 1998.
-Initially, the SWAN after-school program was mandatory for all PS184 Shuang Wen students and free of charge, funded initially by grants.
-This changed in 2009, when parents were charged $600 and the program was made optional.
-However, the school sent a letter threatening to leave children unsupervised in the cafeteria if they didn't pay.
-The fee was later refunded once funding to the program became available.
+Initially, the SWAN after-school program was mandatory for all PS184 Shuang Wen students and made free of charge funded by grants.
+In 2009, as funding started to run out, parents were initially charged $600, but later refunded when funds became available.
+The program also shifted from a mandatory model to an opt-in model.
+SWAN sent a letter informing parents to pay the program fees by the deadline or children will be left unsupervised in the cafeteria if parents don't arrive on time for pick-up.
 In 2010, the program raised the fee to $1,000.
 Beginning in 2011, SWAN's summer program began to enroll students from a number of different schools.
 Despite the school's claim that the program was no longer mandatory, parents complained that students couldn't succeed in the regular school hours without the after school program due to the lack of Mandarin education during the regular school day.
 Parents complained that the school constantly asked for more money.
 This, among other issues, prompted an investigation by New York City schools as to whether these afterschool tuition fees were legal.
 In 2018, SWAN's afterschool and summer programs moved out of the PS184m Shuang Wen School building to a number of different locations.